 Protect your data via:

 - Two-Factor Authentication.
 Usernames and passwords are no longer enough to protect sensitive data.
 Two-Factor Authentication using physical items like tokens or USB keys is gaining widespread use to additionally secure event-related data.

 - SSL.
 Equipping your event website with an SSL connection allows data to be transmitted in an encrypted form.
 This can easily be added by your site’s web developer or hosting.

 - Data Encryption.
 Encryption shouldn’t be optional, it should be enabled by default.
 This goes for all communications, including (and especially) the event’s WiFi.

-The key to managing cybersecurity in 2019 is to ensure that you have good infrastructure.
-Talk with your vendors and lay out your plans to make sure they can provide the right security tools.
-Also, make sure that even they don’t have access to the data you gather.
+The key to managing cybersecurity in 2019 is to ensure that you have a good infrastructure.
 There are many entry points for data in an event, such as event apps, trackers, and the like.
 These give birth to more information, all of which should be protected.

 Finally, events should also focus on creating a security team that will be in charge of real-time monitoring of the data you’re handling.
 This team will be composed of the stakeholders and the people behind your data infrastructure.
 They will be in charge of keeping up with security updates and assessing all forms of digital risk.
 They will also be in charge of taking action when a potential hazard is identified or when a data breach is detected.